Bafokeng Rasimone Platinum Mine Joint Venture (BRPM JV)

-Our operations include the Bafokeng Rasimone Platinum Mine (which consists of a North and South shaft), the Styldrift I project and the BRPM Concentrator complex.
+Our operations include the Bafokeng Rasimone Platinum Mine (which consists of a North and South shaft), the Styldrift I project, the BRPM Concentrator complex and the Maseve concentrator plant.
 We have also completed a pre-feasibility on our Styldrift II exploration project to the east of our current Styldrift I project.

 The geology of the Bushveld Complex

 Geologists estimate that the Bushveld Complex, the world's largest known ultramafic igneous layered intrusion contains approximately 90% of the world's known PGMs.
 In addition to the PGMs, extensive deposits of iron, tin, chromium, titanium, vanadium, copper, nickel and cobalt also occur in the Complex.
 The Bushveld Complex extends approximately 450km east to west and 250km north to south.
 It underlies an area of some 65 000km2, spanning parts of the Limpopo, North West, Gauteng and Mpumalanga provinces.